mirzayasirabdullahbaig07/AI-ML-Handwritten-Notes/README.md

 # 🧠 AI & Machine Learning Handwritten Notes by Mirza Yasir Abdullah Baig

 Welcome to my collection of **handwritten notes** created during my journey to become a **Machine Learning Engineer**.
-These notes cover essential topics in **Python, OOP, Statistics, Linear Algebra, Calculus, and Probability**, all fundamental for mastering **AI and ML**.
+These notes cover essential topics in **Python, OOP, DSA, Statistics, Linear Algebra, Calculus, and Probability**, all fundamental for mastering **AI and ML**.

 ---